 It seems like only yesterday that two of us handed in our notice at a small design agency in Clifton Village to start up blu inc. Liz, my business partner-to-be, and I both knew we were pretty decent at this graphic design malarkey, but our time at Milton Alexander Design Associates had also taught us a fair bit about how to run our own show.

-blu inc started out in a loosely converted old garage on the legendary Moon Street (home of the defunct but wonderfully sweaty Moon Club) in Bristol city centre.
+blu inc started out in a loosely converted old garage on the legendary Moon Street (home of the defunct but wonderfully sweaty Moon Club) in a less salubrious part of Bristol city centre.
 The Blue Mountain Club at one end, Lakota at the other, and us slap-bang in the middle.
 We were at the back of Stokes Croft, tucked away from the main road, with our neighbours being experts in the art of cut-and-shut and local homeless people using our doorway as a pissoir.

 From Moon Street via a grand Georgian town house in Brunswick Square, we are still ahead of the curve in avoiding the ‘fashionable’ areas of Bristol.

-Since then we have completed nearly five thousand projects and worked with over a hundred different clients; websites are now less about the fold and more about social feeds, and our internet connection is on a then-unimaginable 24/7.
+Since then we have completed over 5000 projects and worked with well over a 100 different clients; websites are now less about the fold and more about social, while our internet connection is on, a then-unimaginable, 24/7.
 Shut the door again.

-From Moon Street via a grand Georgian town house in Brunswick Square, we are still ahead of the curve in avoiding the ‘fashionable’ areas of Bristol; we now revel in the oomska of Bedminster and our current neighbours are a demolition company and a sauna offering specialist activities for grown-ups.
-But we are still a small, close-knit team, now working out of a studio in an old fire station close to the city centre.
-We are still graphic designers, which means that we will design anything from an old-fashioned business card to a complete corporate identity; from a simple holding page to a full-on, bells-and-whistles website.
+From Moon Street, via a grand Georgian town house in Brunswick Square, we’re still way ahead of the curve in avoiding the ‘fashionable’ areas of Bristol.
+Now revelling in the oomska of Bedminster, we work out of a studio in an old fire station close to the city centre.
+Our current neighbours are a demolition company and a sauna offering specialist activities for grown-ups.
+But we’re still a small, close-knit team.
+We’re still graphic designers, which means we design anything from an old-fashioned business card to a complete corporate identity – from a simple holding page to a full-on, bells and whistles web site.

-There are areas of creativity that we can’t cover which occasionally fall within the remit of a project.
-That’s why we have spent years building relationships with a team of people who can help turn a good-looking piece of creative into something that not only works visually but also reads well and is based on some sort of research.
-Words are overlooked all too often.
-I know that attention spans have been slashed and that time is tighter than ever, but there is little point in launching a website, sending out an e-shot or mailing a printed brochure if it looks amazing but reads like a bored schoolchild’s homework produced under parental duress – as statistician Professor Edward R. Tufte once noted, ‘Design cannot rescue failed content’.
+There are a few areas of creativity that we can’t cover.
+That’s why we’ve spent years building relationships with people who can help turn a good looking piece of creative into something that not only works visually but also reads well and is based on some sort of research.
+Words are overlooked all-to-often.
+I know there are more distractions and that time is tighter than ever before, but there’s little point in launching a web site, sending out an e-shot or mailing a printed brochure if it looks amazing but reads like a bored school child’s homework produced under parental duress.
+As Professor Edward R. Tufte once noted, “design cannot rescue failed content”.

 We’re a dedicated team who enjoy what we do.
 Of course, we don’t always have all the answers, but we will work really hard for you.